joshuar/go-hass-agent/README.md

 This app will add some sensors to a Home Assistant instance:

 - Device location.
 - Current active application and list of running applications.
+- Current active user count (and list of usernames).
 - Battery status (for example, laptop battery and any peripherals).
 - Network status (for example, network connection status, internal and external IP addresses and Wi-Fi details where relevant).
+- Network transfer rates.
 - Memory and swap usage (total/free/used).
 - Disk usage.
 - Load Averages.
 - Uptime.
-- Power profile.
+- Current power profile (Linux only)
-- Screen lock.
+- Screen lock status.
+- Hardware sensors (temps, fan speeds, alarm status).
-- Problems detected by ABRT.
+- Problems detected by ABRT (Linux only).
 - User-specified [script](docs/scripts.md) output.

 A full list of sensors can be found in the [docs](docs/sensors.md).

-The code can be extended to add additional sensors.
-See the [development docs](docs/development.md) for details.

 ### 🕹️ Controls (via MQTT)

 If you have Home Assistant configured with [MQTT](https://www.home-assistant.io/integrations/mqtt/), you can set up Go Hass Agent to respond to commands from Home Assistant.
 See the [docs](docs/mqtt.md).
+A number of power related commands (suspend, poweroff, lock screen), among others, are built-in and any arbitrary D-Bus call can be called via a service call in Home Assistant.

 ## 🤔 Use-cases